ibm-cloud-docs/devsecops/devsecops-pipelines-parm.md

 ### summary-retry-attempts
 {: #pipeline-parm-summary-retry-attempts}

-Use a retry method to upload the evidence summary to make sure it is successful.
+Use a retry method to upload the evidence summary to make sure that it is successful.
 You can change the times of retries with this parameter.
 By default, this parameter is set to 5.

 ### summary-max-retry-time
 {: #pipeline-parm-summary-max-retry-time}

-Use a retry method to upload the evidence summary to make sure it is successful.
+Use a retry method to upload the evidence summary to make sure that it is successful.
 You can change the amount of seconds to wait with this parameter.
 By default, this parameter is set to 32.

 ### target-environment
 {: #pipeline-parm-target-environment}